The Corporate Governance Review: Australia

 - rationally believe that the judgement is in the best interests of the company;

 The purpose of the business judgement rule is to recognise that directors are expected to take advantage of business opportunities and engage in responsible risk taking.
 In practice, the rule has fallen short of this goal as it has not alleviated directors' concerns about liability.
 The ability to rely on information and advice has been diluted by courts postulating 'core irreducible duties' in certain areas.
-The Centro case requires directors to personally be financially literate and to understand the AASB accounting standards.
+The Centro case49 requires directors to personally be financially literate and to understand the AASB accounting standards.

 vi Appointment, nomination, term of office and succession

 The CGPR stipulate a detailed process for the nomination and election of directors to the board of a listed entity.
 Candidates must have the requisite skills, capacity and experience to ensure that their duties can be discharged and that they can provide effective leadership to act in the best interests of the company.
-Nomination committees should be formed to provide recommendations to the board based on objective criteria, such as the CGPR.45
+Nomination committees should be formed to provide recommendations to the board based on objective criteria, such as the CGPR.57

 - periodic financial reporting;

 These disclosure obligations are supported by prohibitions on market misconduct, including insider trading, misleading and deceptive conduct, and other forms of market manipulation.
-In addition, shareholders are entitled to particular information when a general meeting is convened for certain purposes (e.g. to obtain shareholder approval for a related party transaction).
+In addition, shareholders are entitled to particular information when a general meeting is convened for certain purposes (e.g., to obtain shareholder approval for a related party transaction).

 - a financial report, comprising audited financial statements and notes to those statements, prepared in accordance with Australian accounting standards;

-- a directors' report, which must include, amongst a range of other things, specific commentary regarding the company's operations and business, as well as a remuneration report detailing the remuneration of directors and key management personnel; and
+- a directors' report, which must include, among a range of other things, specific commentary regarding the company's operations and business, as well as a remuneration report detailing the remuneration of directors and key management personnel; and

 - it would be a breach of a law to disclose the information;